 Wednesday, January 9, 2013

 Science is a big deal at our house.
 My girls love it and my oldest even considers herself a scientist.
 It's easily her favorite subject in school and she's only in Kindergarten.
-I've compiled a list of 10 fabulous science experiments that are perfect for preschoolers and early elementary-aged kids.
+I've compiled a list of 10 fabulous science experiments for preschoolers, which are also appropriate for early elementary-aged kids.
 They're great choices for kids who love science already or for showing them that science can be a whole lot of fun.
 We have already tried some of these and others are on my list of experiments I want to try.
 I know you'll want to try these out with your kids too!

 Tuesday, January 8, 2013